BobRak/OpenHAB-Smartthings/org.openhab.binding.smartthings/README.md

 ## Smartthings Configuration

-Prior to running starting the binding the Smartthings hub must have the required OpenHAB software installed.
+Prior to running the binding the Smartthings hub must have the required OpenHAB software installed.
 [Follow these instructions](SmartthingsInstallation.md)

 ** The binding will not work until this part has been completed, do not skip this part of the setup. **